Questions and answers

 Get free help filling out your income tax return!

-If you have a modest income and a simple tax situation, you may be eligible for the income tax assistance program in, which is offered free of charge.
+If you have a modest income and a simple tax situation, you may be eligible for the free income tax assistance program.

 A volunteer can help you complete your income tax return so that you get the tax credits you’re entitled to.